 Can an iPhone be hacked?

-Another notable example of tapped iPhones was the intriguingly named Operation Triangulation in 2023.
+Another notable example of hacked iPhones was the intriguingly named Operation Triangulation in 2023.
 Again, an iMessage vulnerability was to blame for several thousand devices being infected with malware, leading to conversations being recorded and devices’ movements being tracked.

 How can someone hack my iPhone?